tangshuang/react-tyshemo-form/README.md

 The top provider of form.

 - model: instance of Model, required
-- component: ReactComponent or false, default is `form`, when false it will not wrap with any component
+- component: ReactComponent or `false`, default is `form`, when `false` it will not wrap with any component
 - other props will be passed into the given component

 ```js